-- Observation with questions. - > Interview underpinned by a portfolio of evidence.
+- Observation with questioning. - > Interview underpinned by portfolio.

-There is no mandated assessment sequence.
-Assessments can be combined, so it is permissible to undertake more than one assessment on one day.
+There is no mandated assessment sequence, so it is permissible to undertake more than one assessment on one day.

 The content and structure of the assessment methods is provided by PAL to ensure consistency across all apprentices.
 The employer, with the support of the provider where appropriate, will work with the apprentice to agree how the apprentice goes about completing the components of the end-point assessment and will provide guidance along the way as required.
 The provider will ensure that the evidence presented for end-point assessment meets the assessment plan requirements but does not have a role in the formal end-point assessment or grade decision.